Bedrooms 2, Sleeps 4, Ratings 1 9.5/10

-Entire property for up to 6 guests (2 additional folding beds available).
+Entire property for up to 4 guests (there are 2 additional folding beds available to accommodate up to 6 short term).
 Useful stopover for the South of France or Le Mans.

 Rural location close to Camembert and World War II denouement sites with 1 of 4 remaining tiger tanks nearby.
 Good for day trips by car to the Normandy landing beaches.
 Also useful stopover for the South of France or Le Mans.

-There is a £50 changeover fee for our local colleague, Les, included in the total price, but we ask that you make up and strip the bedding.
-If you would like all beds made up for your arrival and not to strip them at the end of your stay we ask you to pay Les an additional £50 directly.
+There is a £50 changeover fee for our local colleague, Les, included in the total price, but we ask that you make up and strip the beds and leave our home clean for the next guests.
+If you would like all beds made up for your arrival, not to strip them at the end of your stay and to do a final clean we ask you to pay Les an additional £50 directly.

 *We are happy to accommodate short stays or different arrival days if the cottage is free- please ask.*

 Open plan living room/kitchen.
-The kitchen is well equipped with microwave, range-style gas hob and oven, 'fridge with ice box, separate freezer, toaster, blender, ice bucket, oyster shucking knife, snail platters/holders/pins, steak knives, cooking knives which cut and a can opener which works (at least at the time of posting, March 2018).
+The kitchen is well equipped with microwave, range-style gas hob and oven, fridge-freezer, toaster, stick blender, ice bucket, oyster shucking knife, snail platters/holders/pins, steak knives, cooking knives which cut and a can opener which works (at least at the time of posting, June 2019).

-We supply salt, pepper, vinegar, dried herbs and spices, a few basic provisions such as pasta, rice, biscuits, chocolate, jam, Nutella, sugar and flour for guests to use, but cannot guarantee that they will be available if preceding guests have been very hungry.
+We supply salt, pepper, vinegar, dried herbs and spices, a few basic provisions such as pasta, rice, biscuits, sugar and flour for guests to use, but cannot guarantee that they will be available if preceding guests have been very hungry.

 Open plan living room/kitchen.
 Plus dining area in sun lounge as above.

-Two large bedrooms: double with en suite shower/wc, twin bedded with washbasin.
+Two large bedrooms: double with en suite shower and handbasin, twin bedded with handbasin.

-One ground floor bathroom with half-size bath (great for kids) and shower attachment, hand basin, wc (sorry, not wheelchair accessible).
-Upstairs, the master bedroom has an en suite shower, hand basin and macerator toilet and the twin bedded room has a hand basin.
+One ground floor bathroom with sitting bath and hand shower attachment, hand basin, wc (sorry, not wheelchair accessible).
+Upstairs, the master bedroom has an en suite shower, hand basin and the twin bedded room has a hand basin.